Paris Hotels 2026: 49 Real Stays From £78

 7. Musée Picasso — In the Marais (Hôtel Salé, 3rd arrondissement).
 The most comprehensive Picasso collection in the world, in a 17th-century mansion.
 Often uncrowded even in summer.
 Book online.

 8. Père Lachaise Cemetery — The most visited cemetery in the world: Chopin, Oscar Wilde, Édith Piaf, Jim Morrison, Marcel Proust, Honoré de Balzac all buried here.
 A 20-hectare garden-cemetery in the 20th arrondissement.
-Free, open every day, maps available at the entrance.
+Free, open every day, maps available at the entrance — a short walk from this guide's Hipotel Paris Père-Lachaise République.

 9. Seine River Cruise (Bateaux Mouches) — The 1-hour cruise from Pont de l'Alma covers the Eiffel Tower, Notre-Dame, the Louvre, and the Orsay from the water.
 Best at sunset.
 Tickets €15–17 per adult.